NikhilKatiki/Craiglist-Resume-filter/README.md

 # Craiglist-Resume-filter
   1. Introduction
   2. Objective
+  3. Methodology
-  3. Data Sources
+  4. Data Sources
-  4. Data Dictionary
+  5. Data Dictionary
-  5. Data Pre-processing
+  6. Data Pre-processing
-  6. Feature Engineering
+  7. Feature Engineering
-  7. Model Development
+  8. Model Development
-  8. LSTM Data preprocessing
+  9. LSTM Data preprocessing
-  9. LSTM Modelling
+  10. LSTM Modelling
-  10.Results
+  11.Results
 # Introduction
   1.Craiglist is classified advertisement website with section devoted to jobs, housing, for sale, resumes and many more  <br>
   2.Given that the improved computational power recently, there is a lot of scope to improve the interfaces using unstructured data techniques <br>